pdf-tools-app/pdf-bot-legal/terms.md

 - Processing errors
 - Service downtime
 - Inaccuracies in OCR or extraction
-- Payment issues handled by Stripe or Telegram
+- Payment issues handled by Stripe
 - Any indirect or consequential damages

 Your use of the Bot is at your own risk.